jongsy/personal-site-jekyll/cv.md

 **Accomplishments**

 - Recently lead developer on a large Drupal website for a local estate agents ([materlmaides.co.uk](http://www.martelmaides.co.uk)) which is managed both through the CMS and via an external property management system.
-- Implemented a standardized approach to develpment using Grunt to streamline the initial phase of development
+- Implemented a standardised approach to development using Grunt to streamline the initial phase of development
 - Created 2 mobile applications for iOS and Android

 ####Freelance